 This post is the second in a series of posts about how Azure Test Plans can be used for deployments to various Data Platform services.
-My first one in this series was an Azure Test Plans example for Azure Data Factory.

 I decided to do this series to give others gain ideas of how to use Azure Test Plans and to introduce some to features in Azure Data services.
 Plus, I promised a Data Platform MVP that I would do a Power BI example, which will conclude this series.